A Walk Among Heroes and Legends

 Altare della Patria

-This is the largest monument in Rome and one of the most popular with people on holiday.
+The Altar of the Fatherland is the largest monument in Rome and one of the most popular with people on holiday.
 Constructed between 1885 and 1925, it sits in Piazza Venezia at the base of the Capitoline Hill and can’t be missed, not because you should make an effort to see it, but because it is so large, and white and elaborate that you can’t help but see it towering above the rest of the buildings in the city.
 Sitting in the very center of the front of the monument is an enormous sculpture of Italy’s first king Vittorio Emanuele II.
 This sculpture is so large that during the inauguration of the monument they hosted a banquet in the belly of the horse!

 Via Fori Imperiali